What is a Virtual Machine? Or for those that keep searching “How to create a virtual machine?”

 Video #2 – How to Install Windows on a MAC using Virtualbox by ClockworkPC

 I hope this post has helped you understand what a virtual machine is?
-Please leave me your comments and feedback….Thanks
+I recommend you check out these free virtual machine software products, too.
+Please leave me your comments and feedback…Thanks